The Gaslamp Historical Walking Tour

 Reservations MUST be made by 1:00 PM WEDNESDAY.
 Reservations made after 1:00 pm Wednesday must be confirmed.

 Opening a window to San Diego’s past, the Gaslamp Quarter Historical Foundation showcases the history of the Davis-Horton House built in 1850, as well as walking tours of the historic Gaslamp Quarter.
-This special summer season walking tour takes place every Thursday at 1:00 PM starting at the Davis-Horton House at 410 Island Avenue.
+This walking tour takes place every Thursday at 1:00 PM starting at the Davis-Horton House at 410 Island Avenue.

 The tour takes place rain or shine: NO REFUNDS.